-Oguz Sunay is currently the Vice President for Research & Development at ONF, where he leads all mobile-related projects.
-Prior to that, he served as the Chief Architect for Mobile Networking at ONF.
+Oguz Sunay is Chief Architect for the Network and Edge Group (NEX) at Intel, which he joined as part of Intel’s acquisition of the Open Networking Foundation (ONF) engineering team.
+While at ONF, he was Vice President for Research & Development, where led all mobile-related projects.
 Before joining ONF, Sunay was the CTO at Argela-USA, where he was the innovator of a Programmable Radio Access Network Architecture (ProgRAN) for 5G that enabled the world’s first dynamically programmable RAN slicing solution.
 He has also held prior industry positions at Nokia Research Center and Bell Laboratories, where he focused on 3G and 4G end-to-end systems architectures and participated and chaired various standardization activities.
 Sunay has also spent over 10 years in academia, as a Professor of Electrical and Computer Engineering.
 He holds many U.S. and European patents on various aspects of 3G, 4G, and 5G, and has authored numerous journal and conference publications.
 He received his Ph.D. and M.Sc. from Queen’s University, Canada, and his B.Sc.Hon. from METU, Turkey.